 Haworth was home to the Brontë sisters from 1820 until their tragically early deaths.
 Their intensely passionate novels including Jane Eyre and Wuthering Heights were all written in Haworth, in the dining room of the Brontë family home (now the Brontë Parsonage Museum).

-Visitors can see the places that inspired the sisters’ romantic tales; windswept moorland walks, pretty waterfalls and ruined farmhouses are all easily accessible from one of Haworth’s cosy B&Bs.
+Visitors can see the places that inspired the sisters’ literary works; windswept moorland walks, pretty waterfalls and ruined farmhouses are all easily accessible from one of Haworth’s cosy B&Bs.

 Edinburgh

 Many of Britain’s most romantic destinations have strong literary connections, and beautiful Edinburgh is no exception.
-The inspiration behind many well-known works of literature – including, most recently, Harry Potter – this truly gorgeous city is easily one of the most romantic places in the UK.
+The inspiration behind many well-known works of literature – including Harry Potter – this gorgeous city is brimming with character.

 Loch Lomond